 Final Exam: One 3 hr partial open book exam covering the whole syllabus.

-Assignment: A series of 5 assignments (5% each) related to calculation of forces on structures and basic design of structural elements.
+Assignment: A series of 4 assignments related to calculation of design loads on structures.

 Note: Students are expected to have a personal copy of all books listed.